3: An $8.9 Billion Water Bond

 Still undecided?
 Check out our interactive ballot guide that helps you get to a decision about how to vote on each ballot measure through a series of questions.

 Arguments in Favor:

 From the Oroville Dam to groundwater depletion in the Central Valley to the Salton Sea, California faces no shortage of water woes.
 Yes, the state of California has borrowed big to fund water projects in the past.
 But bonds provide long-term, recession-proof, dedicated streams of cash, exactly what the state needs to upgrade and update its aging infrastructure.

 Not only have taxpayers foot the bill in the past for big water bonds, we did it again in early June!
 And the state still hasn’t spent all of the money it borrowed in 2014 with Prop.
-1. There are additional concerns about how the money will be spent.
-Why should taxpayers statewide pay for regional projects, like canal repairs, that are usually paid for by local water agencies?
+1. There are additional concerns about how the money will be spent since the proposition lacks key oversight guarantees.
+Plus, why should taxpayers statewide pay for regional projects, like canal repairs, that are usually paid for by local water users, like farmers and local residents?
 And maybe we shouldn’t be doubling-down on environmentally destructive projects like big dams anyway.

 U.S. Senator Dianne Feinstein

 Western Growers Association